 The Iolanthe Midwifery Research Fellowship provides up to £25,000 to enable a midwife to write up their doctoral research

-Note: This award is not offered every year but applications are now open for the 2018 award
+Note: This award is not offered every year and was offered in 2018

 The Midwifery Research Fellowship is designed to assist a midwife in the final stages of completing their doctorate degree.
 This award is unique in targeting the writing up phase rather than the research phase of the doctorate.
 The funds can be used for any activity that will facilitate the writing process – for example the applicant might choose to use the funding to buy time out from their clinical or teaching duties.

 About The Midwifery Research Fellowship